waterhackweek/projects/README.md

 We have some tables where data scientists will congregate and participants can find any kind of support they need.

 ### Instructor Bios
+We have the Instructor Bios and some sticky notes put up at one end of the room.
+This can be used to identify who is available and what they want to be asked about.

 ### Project Help-Desk Data Scientists